pokt-network/wpokt-validator/README.md

 # wPOKT Validator

 The wPOKT Validator is a validator node that facilitates the bridging of POKT tokens from the POKT network to wPOKT on the Ethereum Mainnet.
-It achieves this by monitoring transactions to a specific vault address on the POKT network.
-Upon receiving transactions with a valid memo, it creates a signed transaction on the Ethereum Mainnet, which is then stored in the MongoDB database.
-Users can access the signed transaction data through the provided UI and submit it on the Ethereum Mainnet to mint wPOKT.
-Additionally, the process supports burning wPOKT tokens on the Mainnet.

 ## How It Works